 According to the National Retail Federation, nearly 164 million Americans plan to shop during Thanksgiving weekend.
 While on this shopping spree, which will last from Black Friday through Cyber Monday, shoppers said they plan to spend, on average, $967.13.
 Using this average, the NRF estimates that holiday retail sales should increase between 3.6% and 4% from last year, which means between $678.75 and $682 billion in revenue for retailers.

 If you are one of the millions hitting stores or online retailers next weekend, you may be wondering which credit card to use.
 We have broken down what you should look for when choosing your holiday shopping credit card.

 Credit Cards with Rewards You Will Use

 The best credit cards have rewards that you will actually use.
 Recent research from Bankrate found that 31% of cardholders are not using these rewards.
 Make sure to use the rewards you have earned since they are a great way to earn cash back and airline miles.
 This is a good time of year to open a credit card with an introductory bonus, as you will likely be spending more money than normal and can earn special one-time rewards points.
-The Chase Sapphire Preferred credit card, for example, offers 50,000 in rewards points when you spend $4,000 within the first three months, and there is no annual fee for the first year.
+The Chase Sapphire Preferred® Card, for example, offers 60,000 in rewards points when you spend $4,000 within the first three months.
 This can translate into massive cash back rewards, which will make holiday shopping a bit less painful.

 0% APR Cards